-&lt;sup>2 The AC Board has the power to decide how AC's shares are to be voted.
+Ayala Corporation ("AC") is the parent of the Company.
+The AC Board has the power to decide how AC's shares are to be voted.

-&lt;sup>3 PCD Nominee Corporation is not related to the Company.
+PCD Nominee Corporation is not related to the Company.

-&lt;sup>4 Each beneficial owner of shares through a PCD participant is the beneficial owner to the extent of the number of shares in his account with the PCD participant.
+Each beneficial owner of shares through a PCD participant is the beneficial owner to the extent of the number of shares in his account with the PCD participant.
 The beneficial owner, with certification of ownership of shares from the PCD Participant, has the power to vote either in person or by proxy.
-Out of the 7,654,370,748 common shares registered in the name of PCD Nominee Corporation, 1,648,527,654 or 5.9346% of the voting stock is for the account of Standard Chartered Bank (SCB).
+Out of the 7,654,370,748 common shares registered in the name of PCD Nominee Corporation, 1,600,852,131 or 5.7424% of the voting stock is for the account of Standard Chartered Bank (SCB).
 The Company did not receive any report from SCB or any of its customers stating that they beneficially own more than 5% of the Company's common shares.